Important Updates

 • Effective May 11, 2026 through December 31, 2026, Brazil will waive visa requirements for Chinese nationals traveling for tourism, business, transit, non-remunerated artistic or sports activities and certain short-term technical activities under a reciprocity-based policy.

-• The waiver allows stays of up to 30 days per entry, which are not extendable.
+• The visa waiver permits a maximum stay of up to 30 days per year, which is not extendable.

 • The measure is expected to streamline short-term travel for Chinese nationals and reduce administrative barriers, supporting increased business, tourism and bilateral engagement between Brazil and China.